Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

-References are handled specially during path evaluation.
-If a Reference is encountered when there are still keys left in the path to be evaluated, a new path is created.
-The new path is formed by concatenating the remaining keys to the end of the reference path.
-This process is known as “path optimization”, because the optimized path we create is a quicker route to the requested value.
-Path optimization produces the following path:
+References are handled specially during Path evaluation.
+If a Reference is encountered when there are still keys left in the path to be evaluated, a new Path is created.
+The new path is formed by concatenating the remaining keys to the end of the reference Path.
+This process is known as “path optimization”, because the optimized Path we create is a quicker route to the requested value.
+Path optimization produces the following Path:

 ~~~js
 ["todosById", 44].concat(["name"]) // ["todosById", 44, "name"]